-As we move into the technological era, all our daily transactions have moved online, including the monetary ones.
 Money transfer from one bank to another has become far more convenient with the advent of technologies assisting in a smooth online money transfer from one banking institution to another.
-Systems operating under Inter-Bank Transfer, such as, NEFT and RTGS have made lives easier for those who prefer to make monetary transactions without having to physically visit a bank and yet have secure and smooth transition in making and receiving payments.
+Systems operating under inter-bank transfer, such as NEFT and RTGS have made lives easier for those who prefer to make monetary transactions without having to physically visit a bank and yet have a secure and smooth transition in making and receiving payments.
 Both NEFT and RTGS are monitored by the Reserve Bank of India.

 RTGS or Real-Time Gross Settlement is a system where the funds transfer requests from one savings account to another are processed in real-time, i.e., as soon as they are received from the remitting bank.